humdrum-tools/humdrum-documentation/guide/ch33/index.md

 Rhymes and Rhyme Schemes
 ------------------------

-Rhymes are common poetic devices throughout the world\'s cultures.
+Rhymes are common poetic devices throughout the world's cultures.
 Rhymes involve the use of similar or identical word-final phonemes.
 Typically, rhymes are based on the final phonemes of phrase-terminating words, but rhymes commonly occur in mid-phrase and other positions in poetry from various cultures.
 Consider the rhymes in the following traditional nonsense verse:

-We\'re all in the dumps,
+We're all in the dumps,
 For diamonds are trumps,
-The kittens are gone to St. Paul\'s
+The kittens are gone to St. Paul's
 The babies are bit,
-The moon\'s in a fit
+The moon's in a fit
 And the houses are built without walls.

 -Anon.
-"We\'re All in the Dumps" From The Faber Book of Nonsense Verse, Geoffrey Grigson (ed.)
+"We're All in the Dumps" From The Faber Book of Nonsense Verse, Geoffrey Grigson (ed.)
 1979; p.65

 Suppose we want to automatically identify the rhyme scheme for this (or some other) text.
 Our first order of business is to identify phrase-terminating points.
-Let\'s assume we already have some phrase indicators (via curly braces {}).
+Let's assume we already have some phrase indicators (via curly braces {}).
 Our input might begin as follows:

 ```humdrum